 Besides this, the Ngawi camping area includes:

 Remote but unbelievably beautiful, the Orangihikoia campsite (a mouthful to say!) is the perfect spot to undertake rugged nature activities like hunting, hiking, fishing and mountain biking.
 It’s located north of the Te Taita O Makora campsite and is a hop-skip-and-jump away from Lake Waikaremoana.
-Note that the campsite is accessible via a long, narrow, winding road so make sure that you’re driving carefully.
+Note that the campsite is only accessible via a long, narrow, winding road so make sure that you’re driving carefully, especially if you’re driving a campervan for the first time.

 Once you’ve arrived and set up, you’ll feel as though you’re tucked away in the middle of the mountains with absolutely nobody aware of your presence.
 It has a drop toilet in the back with a sink, as well as soap and a stream where you can set up for fishing, if that’s what you’re into.